canonical/ubuntu-core-docs/docs/how-to-guides/image-creation/add-console-conf.md

 ![Network connections](https://assets.ubuntu.com/v1/2017b744-8db3caab6834b5307574a8b6d7d6bb1f4a08230f_2_690x434.png)

 All pre-built testing images include console-conf, enabling those images to be configuration on first boot by connecting a device to a display and keyboard.
 User configuration requires an Ubuntu One account and registered SSH key.
-See [Use Ubuntu One for SSH ](/how-to-guides/manage-ubuntu-core/use-ubuntu-one-ssh) for details.
+See {ref}`Use Ubuntu One for SSH  <how-to-guides-manage-ubuntu-core-use-ubuntu-one-ssh>` for details.

 The packages required to run console-conf are included in Ubuntu Core 22 images, but from Ubuntu Core 24 onwards, the console-conf has migrated to an [optional snap](https://snapcraft.io/console-conf).